kevinwlu/dsd/ghdl/README.md

 * [GHDL Quick Start Guide](https://ghdl.readthedocs.io/en/stable/using/QuickStartGuide.html)

+* Open a Terminal on macOS/Linux or [Git Bash](https://gitforwindows.org/) on Windows

 * Clone 'dsd' repository, make and change directory to a new 'vhdl' directory, copy vhdl code to the current directory '.'
 ```sh
 $ git clone https://github.com/kevinwlu/dsd.git